tgstation/tgstation-server/README.md

 - `General:GitHubAccessToken`: Specify a GitHub personal access token with no scopes here to highly mitigate the possiblity of 429 response codes from GitHub requests

-- `Logging:LogLevel:Default`: Can be one of `Trace`, `Debug`, `Information`, `Warning`, `Error`, or `Critical`.
+- `General:LogFileLevel`: Can be one of `Trace`, `Debug`, `Information`, `Warning`, `Error`, or `Critical`.
 Restricts what is put into the log files.
 Currently `Debug` is reccommended for help with error reporting.

 - `Kestrel:Endpoints:Http:Url`: The URL (i.e. interface and ports) your application should listen on.
 General use case should be `http://localhost:<port>` for restricted local connections.
 See the Remote Access section for configuring public access to the World Wide Web.
+This doesn't need to be changed using the docker setup and should be mapped with the `-p` option instead

 - `Database:DatabaseType`: Can be one of `SqlServer`, `MariaDB`, or `MySql`